ngeiswei/ardour/gtk2_ardour/tracker/README.md

 - [ ] Add piano keyboard display (see gtk_pianokeyboard.h)
 - [ ] Transfer Ardour shortcuts, spacebar, etc
 - [ ] Support layered regions
+- [ ] Drawn horizontal seperator to show the begin and end or a region (maybe insert slim row, cause it seems one cannot alter the grid line colors).
 - [ ] Maybe only have Octave, Ch, Vel in main toolbar is there is a midi track
 - [ ] Use signals whenever possible (instead of for instance calling Grid::redisplay_grid) to not block.
 This can make ardour crash when jack